The Holiday season can be a whirlwind of activities, parties and commitments. Unfortunately, Thanksgiving sometimes feels as if it is an afterthought.

 We made adorable Indian corn using Legos as stamps!
 So easy.

 I am in love with this Pilgrim Bonnet.
 I think these corn husk dolls are just precious.
 They might take a bit of time, but just imagine the smiles.
 Here are instructions to make a Pilgrim village with clothespin dolls.
-Or try these Pilgrim dolls made from wooden spoon.

 Your Thanksgiving crafting wouldn’t be complete without a Mayflower craft.
 This site is filled with Mayflower crafts of about every age group and persuasion.